Human Landing System: Reference design

 The Advanced Exploration Lander was a 2018 NASA concept for a three-stage lander, intended to serve as a design reference for the commercial HLS design proposals.
 After departing from the Lunar Gateway in its lunar near-rectilinear halo orbit (NRHO), a transfer module would take the lander and embarked crew to a low lunar orbit and then separate.
 The descent module would then land itself and the ascent module carrying the crew on the lunar surface.
 A crew of up to four could spend up to two weeks on the surface before using the ascent module to take them back to Gateway.
 Each of the three modules would have a mass of approximately 12 to 15 metric tons and would be delivered separately by commercial launchers for integration at Gateway.
 Both the ascent and transfer modules could be designed to be reusable, with the descent module intended to be left on the lunar surface.

+Lunar Gateway was cancelled in 2026.